-11. Inquiry and integrity investigations of Third Parties
+11.Inquiry and integrity investigations of Third Parties

-The Colas Group reaffirms its firm commitment to ethical behaviour towards all its stakeholders.
+The Colas Group reaffirms its firm commitment to ethical behavior towards all its stakeholders.
 This commitment is reflected in the willingness to contract, for all its activities, with Third Parties who share the essential common values of respect, integrity and responsibility.
-Therefore, prior to each entry into a relationship, the Entities concerned shall carry out an integrity assessment of the Third Parties according to the principles defined below.
+Therefore, prior to the formalization of an agreement, the Entities concerned shall carry out an integrity assessment of the Third Parties according to the principles defined below.
 In addition, we expect our Third Parties to commit to the principles listed in the Ethics Documentation or principles equivalent to those detailed.
 Otherwise, no business relationship can be envisaged.

-Third party assessment is a proportionate verification carried out by the relevant Entity to identify/update and assess the integrity of Third Parties (such as project owner, first tier suppliers, first tier subcontractors, business intermediaries, acquisition targets, etc.) but also the risks (corruption, breach of duty of care, financial health, reputational risk, etc.) to which the Entity is exposed when it wishes to enter into or continue a business relationship with these Third Parties.
+Third party assessment is a proportionate verification carried out by the relevant Entity to identify/update and assess the integrity of Third Parties, but also the risks (corruption, breach of duty of care, financial health, reputational risk, etc.) to which the Entity is exposed when it wishes to enter into or continue a business relationship with these Third Parties.

-The assessment should be based on a risk-based approach to the relationship with the Third Party and should be appropriate to the relevant Entity's activity.
+The assessment should be based on a risk-based approach to the relationship with the Third Party and should be appropriate to the relevant Group Entity's activity.